FSoft-AI4Code/VarWizard/readme.md

 4. Playground: You can play at the link: https://varwizard.loca.lt.
 At the first time to access, you may need to enter: 4.193.50.237
 5. Examples

-There are some examples for varWizard's usage.
-We can navigate to the folder $examples$ and then go to any subfolder to run the script.
+There are some examples for VarWizard's usage.
+We can navigate to the folder `examples` and then go to any subfolder to run the script.